Jump to Section:

 - Collection Date: User-provided date on which the sample was collected from an individual or an environment.

-- Lineage: SARS-CoV-2 lineage for each sample will be automatically detected and assigned by the platform after a few minutes.
+- Lineage: Virus lineage for each sample will be automatically detected and assigned by the platform after a few minutes.
 Lineages are assigned using the UShER phylogenetic placement tool.
 Lineage phylogenetic placement is verified routinely and updated as needed.
 Therefore, lineage assignments might change over time in your dashboard.

 - Upload Date: Date that the sample was uploaded to CZ GEN EPI.